-In the event of a delay in delivery for which KSB is responsible, KSB shall pay liquidated damages for delay after expiry of a reasonable grace period granted by Purchaser toKSB to cure the unmet delivery schedule; such liquidated damages shall be limited to 0.5 % of the value of the supplies delivered late for each full week after expiry of the grace period.
+In the event of delay in delivery date of the Spare Part for which the Purchaser is not responsible, the Supplier shall pay liquidated damages for delay after expiry of a approved grace period granted by Purchaser to the Supplier to cure the unmet delivery schedule; such liquidated damages shall be limited to 0.5 % of the value of the supplies delivered late for each full week after expiry of the grace period.

-Damages for delay shall not exceed a total of 5 % of the Contract Price.
-Any and all further damages for delay shall be excluded.
+The total amount of penalty on delays shall not exceed a sum of 10 % of the Contract Price.
+Any and all further penalty for calculation of delay shall be disregarded.

-In the event of a delay in delivery caused by KSB, Purchaser shall be entitled to terminate the Agreement only after having exhausted the maximum amount of liquidated damages pursuant to Article 9.2 hereof.
+In the event of a delay in delivery caused by the Supplier, the Purchaser shall be entitled to terminate the Contract only after having exhausted the maximum amount of liquidated damages pursuant to Article 9.2 hereof.

 Article 10 – Intellectual Property

+The Supplier shall indemnify and hold the Purchaser harmless from all charges, expenses including legal fees, losses or damages which may arise in connection with any claim, action or charge based on the grounds that the Purchaser or the supplier or their agents have in any way violated or infringed any patents or other intellectual property rights of the third parties."

-If any use of the Contractual Products infringes upon the industrial property rights or copyright of a third party, KSB shall, at its own expense and discretion, as a rule either obtain the right to continue use of the contractual products by Purchaser or modify the Contractual Products in a manner acceptable to KSB so as to avoid the infringement of third-party rights.
-Should KSB not be able to undertake one of the aforementioned options under economically reasonable conditions or within a reasonable period of time, Purchaser shall be entitled to withdraw from the Agreement.
-Under the aforementioned circumstances, KSB shall likewise be entitled to withdraw from the Agreement.
+If any use of the Spare Parts infringes upon the industrial property rights or copyright of a third party, the Supplier shall, at its own expense and discretion, as a rule either obtain the right to continue use of the Spare Parts by Purchaser or modify the Spare Parts in a manner acceptable to The Supplier so as to avoid the infringement of third-party rights.
+Should the Supplier not be able to undertake one of the aforementioned options under economically reasonable conditions or within a reasonable period of time, Purchaser shall be entitled to withdraw from the Contract.
+Under the aforementioned circumstances, the Supplier shall likewise be entitled to withdraw from the Contract.

-KSB shall also indemnify and hold the Purchaser harmless from and against any and all undisputed or legally enforceable claims of the owners of the property rights.
+The Supplier shall also indemnify and hold the Purchaser harmless from and against any and all undisputed or legally enforceable claims of the owners of the property rights.

-The provisions under Article 10.1 hereof shall be final and conclusive as regards Purchaser’s rights in the event of an infringement of industrial property rights or copyright of a third party.
+The provisions under Article 10.1and 10.2 hereof shall be final and conclusive as regards Purchaser’s rights in the event of an infringement of industrial property rights or copyright of a third party.
 Any and all further claims by Purchaser shall be excluded.

-In addition, KSB’s obligations under Article 10.1 hereof shall only apply provided that Purchaser immediately notifies KSB of an asserted claim of infringement of industrial property rights or copyright, does not recognize such asserted claim brought by a third party without prior consent from KSB, assists KSB to a reasonable extent in defending against such asserted claims and, KSB is, in addition, reserved the right to all defensive measures including out-of-court settlements.
-Furthermore, KSB’s obligations under Article 10.1 hereof shall only apply provided that the defect of title is not based on an instruction by Purchaser and the infringement of the right(s) was not caused by Purchaser having made unauthorized changes to the Contractual Products or having used the Contractual Products in a manner not compliant with this Agreement.
+In addition, the Supplier’s obligations under Article 10.1and 10.2 hereof shall only apply provided that Purchaser immediately notifies the Supplier of an asserted claim of infringement of industrial property rights or copyright, does not recognize such asserted claim brought by a third party without prior consent from the Supplier, assists the Supplier to a reasonable extent in defending against such asserted claims and, the Supplier is, in addition, reserved the right to all defensive measures including out-of-court settlements.
+Furthermore, the Supplier’s obligations under Article 10 hereof shall only apply provided that the defect of title is not based on an instruction by Purchaser and the infringement of the right(s) was not caused by Purchaser having made unauthorized changes to the Spare Parts or having used the Spare Parts in a manner not compliant with this Contract.

 Article 11 – Liability / Nuclear Liability

-11.1 Notwithstanding anything contained in this Agreement to the contrary, the liability of KSB hereunder, irrespective of the legal grounds (e.g. delay, warranty, tort) and including its agents, servants, subcontractors and suppliers, shall be limited as follows:
+11.1 Notwithstanding anything contained in this Contract to the contrary, the liability of the Supplier hereunder, irrespective of the legal grounds (e.g. delay, warranty, and tort) and including its agents, servants, subcontractors and suppliers, shall be limited as follows: